MEMORIAL CUP TOURNAMENT

 February 13, 1950 - June 20, 2021

 Craig was introduced to BAP by Steve Savage and was next door neighbor of Bob Harley.
 He enjoyed golfing.
 He was raised in Hayward and attended Tennison High School, graduating in 1968, then went on to graduate from Cal State Hayward (Cal State East Bay) with a degree in Political Science.
 His work was primarily in real estate.
 He started with North Am Title, working in the sub-division section, and then went to work for the State of California, Department of Real-Estate where he was an appraiser working with developers.
 He worked for the State for 30 years and retired in 2010.
+Craig and his wife, Jeanette, were married in Reno, NV in September 1977, with Steve Savage as Best Man.
+He will be missed by many.

 RIchard "Rich" Fletcher: